mgrobstein/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch() is a function which allows for relative paths to be used in a url.
+It provides a relative list based on the rendered root.
+This is helpful if you are going to be rendering subpages.
 1. How would you explain form validation to someone who has never programmed before?
+Form validation is the process by which the inputs on a form are checked for validity (shockingly).
+It is not a hundred percent necessary if you're willing to recieve information which doesn't serve the purpose of the form.
+Imagine having an order form and someone tries to order something which is not on the menu, or enters an invalid address and contact information.
+The orderer in such a case would be unable to recieve thier order and the shipper would have no way of contacting them.
-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. end to end testing is the technique of testing an entire webpage for functionality.
+It ensures a user will get the intended experience throughout the use of the web page.

 ## Instructions